spondbob/engine-docs/source/billing.md

 ## Query volume

-Engine plans are priced by the number of requests Engine records data for, accumulated across the services in your account.
-Paid Engine accounts do not get 1 million "free queries", that is only available in the Engine Community plan.
+The Team plan is priced by the number of requests Engine records data for, accumulated across the services in your account.
+Community accounts get unlimited access to Engine's core features with no request volume limit, but the pricing of Engine's Team plan is tiered based on query volume.

 ### Exceeding your plan's request limit